-Fleet Management Environment
+Fleet Management

-Fleet managers can access information about their vehicles in real-time by communicating with AirIQ OnLineTM.
-Using a standard Internet browser, AirlQ OnLineTM incorporates a windows-based graphical user interface (GUI) and digitized mapping, which provides an easy-to-use look and feel.
+information about their vehicles in real-time by communicating with AirlQ OnLineTM, Using a standard Internet browser, AirlQ OnLineTM graphical user interface (GUI) and digitized mapping, which provides an easy-to-use look and feel.
 Pulldown menus and quick-buttons give rapid access to the main functions of the system, all with the single click of a mouse.